Realistic shell model for ordinary muon capture of sd-shell nuclei: Outline of the theory

 In Refs. \cite{Coraggio18,Coraggio19a,Coraggio20a} we have also performed a study of the convergence of the $\chi_n$ series and of the perturbative properties of the \tbox, evidencing the robustness of the expansion of \thetaeff.

 It should be pointed out that any effective single-body decay operator own also two- and many-body components, if the nuclear system is characterized by two or more valence nucleons.
-We have included the leading order of the perturbative expansion of \tbox, namely the second-order two-body term.
+We have included the leading order of the perturbative expansion of \tbox, namely the second-order two-body term, thanks also to the shell-model code KSHELL which allows to include also two-body components of the transition operators \cite{KSHELL}.
 In Ref. \cite{Coraggio25a}, the details of the calculation of this contribution to \thetaeff~ are reported, as well as a discussion about its impact on the calculation of the GT$^-$ strengths in $^{100}$Mo.

 In this work, the decay operators $\Theta$ that are considered are the one-body electric-quadrupole $E2$ and magnetic $M1$ transition operators, GT-decay operator, as well as the one that rules the OMC.